 PEPFAR Program Impact Tracker

 On January 24th, 2025, a 90-day suspension of foreign aid was ordered, affecting the PEPFAR Program which supports 20 million people living with HIV across 55 countries.
 The suspension impacts 222,000 people receiving daily HIV medication, 224,000 HIV tests performed daily, and essential services for vulnerable populations.
 The suspension affects 190,000 healthcare workers involved in global HIV response efforts.
-This page estimates impact in infant and adult deaths caused by this suspension of the PEPFAR Program to date.
+This page estimates impact in child and adult deaths caused by this suspension of the PEPFAR Program over its first year.

-Impact of Partial PEPFAR Funding Suspension: Estimated Deaths
+1-Year Impact of Partial PEPFAR Funding Freeze and Discontinuation: Estimated Deaths

-This counter has been updated to reflect the estimated number of deaths that have occurred between January 24th, 2025, and today, as a result of the partial funding suspension.
+The figures below represent the estimated number of deaths over one year (January 24, 2025 to January 24, 2026) as a result of the partial funding discontinuation.
 This methodology has been adjusted since the site's initial creation to provide an immediate impact assessment, rather than a long term assessment.

-Estimated deaths associated with the partial funding suspension
+Estimated deaths associated with the funding freeze and discontinuation

-For all trackers above, we use average rates to estimate impact.
+These estimates use average rates to approximate impact.
 In reality, these effects may vary over time, potentially starting smaller and accelerating as the situation progresses.

 About the PEPFAR Program